Shera Bechard: Playboy Playmate Sues Michael Avenatti, But Donald Trump Cover-Up May Be Involved, Expert Says

 — Michael Avenatti (@MichaelAvenatti) July 6, 2018

 What do all the details of this complicated story have to do with Trump?
-As The Inquisitr reported in May, an analysis by law professor Paul Campos says that evidence indicates that it was not Broidy who had the affair with Bechard, resulting in her pregnancy — but Trump himself.
+As the Inquisitr reported in May, an analysis by law professor Paul Campos says that evidence indicates that it was not Broidy who had the affair with Bechard, resulting in her pregnancy, but Trump himself.

 Broidy simply took the fall to cover for Trump, falsely confessing to getting the Playboy Playmate pregnant and arranging her abortion, according to Campos.
 And in his new New York article published this week, Campos says that Brody’s sudden refusal to pay off the remaining portion of the $1.6 million he owes her “doesn’t add up — unless he’s covering for Trump.”

-If indeed Davidson did improperly communicate with Avenatti, Broidy’s “remedy” would be to suer Davidson, not renege on his deal with Bechard, Campos says.
+If indeed Davidson did improperly communicate with Avenatti, Broidy’s “remedy” would be to sue Davidson, not renege on his deal with Bechard, Campos says.
 Broidy’s lawyer, however, told Campos that “this agreement was not on anyone else’s behalf.”

 Whether Bechard’s lawsuit indicates that her affair was with Trump or Broidy will not be known until the suit becomes unsealed.
 Avenatti called the Stris request to see the suit, and the judge’s acquiescence, “highly unusual under California law,” Raw Story reported.

-Indeed, sealing a lawsuit would be unusual in any state because, as The Washington Post reported, the Supreme Court has ruled that the public has a right to know what goes on in court cases, and later decisions have only made that right more clear.
+Indeed, sealing a lawsuit would be unusual in any state because, as the Washington Post reported, the Supreme Court has ruled that the public has a right to know what goes on in court cases, and later decisions have only made that right more clear.

 “A party seeking to seal court records thus carries a heavy burden of justification in order to overcome the public’s right of access,” the Post report said.